 Some over-the-counter remedies such as the antihistamine Benadryl (diphenhydramine) are anticholinergic and have been linked to dementia.

-If you are taking any medications you suspect are causing your memory loss, check our list of 20 Kinds of Drugs That Cause Memory Loss.
+If you are taking any medications you suspect are causing your memory loss, check out Drugs That Cause Memory Loss (& what you can do).

 Lifestyle Causes of Short-Term Memory Loss